Price Impact

 Financial implications:

 For Arbitrageurs: Price impact limits arbitrage.
-If impact > arbitrage spread, not profitable.
+If impact exceeds arbitrage spread, it is not profitable.

-For Liquidators: Price impact on liquidations can make position unprofitable.
+For Liquidators: Price impact on liquidations can make a position unprofitable.

 For LPs: Price impact creates revenue.
 MEV searchers pay for good execution.

-Price impact is major component of trading economics.
+Price impact is a major component of trading economics.

 Career Opportunities